OCA/product-attribute/product_multi_image/README.rst

 * Provide proper migration scripts from module product_images from 7.0.
 * Migrate to v8 api when https://github.com/odoo/odoo/issues/10799 gets fixed.
+* If you try to sort images before saving the product variant or template, you will get an error similar to ``DataError: invalid input syntax for integer:
+  "one2many_v_id_62"``.
+This bug has not been fixed yet, but a workaround is to save and edit again to sort images.

 Bug Tracker
 ===========